Shripad13/Terraform/Terraform-Project/README.md

     3) Ensure, non2 team members should run the terraform apply at a time, even if they run only one apply be executed.
 Other should be prompted with a msg saying it's locked.
     4) Ensure version control is enabled for the statefile.
     5) And the place where you store your Terraform Statefile is referred as a backend.
 Based on the cloud provider, Hashicorp supports n number of backends.

+# .teeraform file contains plugins & old cache.
+for different env , you can delete .terraform folder

+> Code Structure:
+1. tf-module-terraform : backend module (actual code of the objects like ec2, vpc, S3, RDS)
+2. expense-terraform : root-module (code to source the backend module, where you run the tf commands)